 By James Regan

-* LONDON COPPER: Three-month copper on the London Metal Exchange had slipped 0.5 percent to $6,629 a tonne by 0700 GMT, adding to a 1.2-percent loss racked up the previous session.
+* LME COPPER: Three-month copper on the London Metal Exchange had fallen 0.1 percent to $5,990 a tonne by 0700 GMT, largely maintaining gains posted in the previous London session, when prices hit 4-1/2-month highs.

 Three month LME copper